krai/ck-qaic/script/run/README.md

 ### `RUN_CMD_COMMON_SUFFIX`

-Pass additional commands to cmdgen.
+Run additional options.
 E.g.:
 `RUN_CMD_COMMON_SUFFIX='--pre_fan=150 --post_fan=50 --vc --timestamp'`.

-`--pre_fan=150 --post_fan=50` - sets [fan speed](https://github.com/krai/ck-qaic/blob/main/docker/README.md#set-the-fan-speed) before and after the benchmark.
+`--pre_fan=150 --post_fan=50` - set [fan speed](https://github.com/krai/ck-qaic/blob/main/docker/README.md#set-the-fan-speed) during and after the benchmark.

-`--vc=12` - sets [device frequency](https://github.com/krai/ck-qaic/blob/main/docker/README.md#device-frequency).
+`--vc=12` - set [device frequency](https://github.com/krai/ck-qaic/blob/main/docker/README.md#device-frequency).
 If the `vc_value_default` is included in cmdgen metadata it is enough to do `--vc` and the value will be fetched from cmdgen.
 Without `--vc` the device will operate at max frequency 1450 MHz corresponding to `--vc=17`.

-`--timestamp` - adds timestamp to the filename in the format `%Y%m%dT%H%M%S`.
+`--timestamp` - add timestamp to the filename in the format `%Y%m%dT%H%M%S`.